Mineralogy Certification Course

 Introduction to Sorosilicates

-The sorosilicates' structure is represented by two linked [SiO4]4- tetrahedrons isolated from all other tetrahedrons.
-Hence, the basic structural unit is [Si2O7]6-.
-A good example of a sorosilicate is the mineral hemimorphite - Zn4[Si2O7](OH)*H2O.
-Some sorosilicates are a combination of single and double tetrahedrons, like in epidote - Ca2(Fe+3,Al)Al2[SiO4][Si2O7](OH).
+Sorosilicate structure is represented by two linked [SiO4]4- tetrahedrons isolated from all other tetrahedrons.
+Thus, the basic structural unit is [Si2O7]6-.
+A good example of a sorosilicate is the mineral hemimorphite (Zn4[Si2O7](OH) · H2O).
+Some sorosilicates combine single and double tetrahedrons, like in epidote (Ca2(Fe+3,Al)Al2[SiO4][Si2O7](OH)).

 Diagnostic Characteristics of Nesosilicates and Sorosilicates

-Here, we would like to provide diagnostic characteristics to differentiate and identify some of the most common nesosilicates and sorosilicates.
-We are giving the most ubiquitous and economically significant ones like olivine, zircon, topaz, kyanite, staurolite, titanite, garnets, epidote, zoisite, and vesuvianite, emphasizing how to differentiate them from the most similarly looking minerals.
+Below, you'll find diagnostic characteristics to differentiate and identify some of the most common nesosilicates and sorosilicates.
+Included here are some of the most ubiquitous and economically significant members.
+We emphasize how to differentiate them from minerals with very similar appearances.
 The best diagnostic characteristics are highlighted in bold.

-Some similar properties of silicates are their elevated hardness (generally more than 5), vitreous luster, high transparency, and white streak.
+Some shared properties of silicates are their elevated hardness (generally higher than 5), vitreous luster, high transparency, and white streak.

 Olivine